Website of Lodge Pollok, Pollokshields. No.772 on the roll of The Grand Lodge of Scotland.

 We are a thriving Lodge with Brothers of all ages.
 We participate actively in visitations to other Lodges as well as finding time for a wide range of sporting activities covering golf, fishing and curling.

-We are delighted that the Lodge was able to return to in-person meetings as of Tuesday 26th October.
-The meetings are currently open to Lodge members only but the situation is being kept under review.
+We are delighted that the Lodge was able to return to in-person meetings as of Tuesday 26th October 2021.
+Please see the Diary section for details of upcoming social events, deputations and Lodge meetings.